fluid-project/fluid-express-user/README.md

 When writing your own server-side components that depend on the current user's information, the current user will always be available as part of the `request.session` object.
-The user key may change depending on your configuration, by default the user is found at `request.session._gpii_user`.
+The user key may change depending on your configuration, by default the user is found at `request.session._fluid_user`.

 ## Client Side Components

 The client-side components provided here are intended to be used with the server-side API running on the same hostname and port that hosts the client-side content.
 No CORS, proxy, or other mechanism is provided to handle remote lookups.

-To use the client side components, set up your `gpii.express` instance with a static handler that will serve up the contents of `src/js/client`, and a `gpii.express.hb` instance that can serve up the required template content.
+To use the client side components, set up your `fluid.express` instance with a static handler that will serve up the contents of `src/js/client`, and a `fluid.express.hb` instance that can serve up the required template content.
 It is recommended that you copy the sample template content found in `src/templates` to your template directory and customize based on your specific needs.